Brian Masse

-Masse is married to Terry Chow, with whom he has a daughter and a son.

 Early life and career

 Masse was born in Windsor, Ontario.
-He received a Bachelor of Arts degree in Sociology from Wilfrid Laurier University in 1991, and has completed course work for a Master of Arts degree at the University of Windsor.
+He graduated from Wilfrid Laurier University after earning a Bachelor of Arts degree in sociology in 1991.
+He also completed coursework for a Master of Arts degree at the University of Windsor, but left prior to submitting his thesis.

 During the 1990s, he was a job developer for the Association for Persons with Physical Disabilities and a program coordinator for the Multicultural Council of Windsor and Essex County.

-Masse gained local prominence in 1996 for his opposition to a dance bar that was planned for a residential neighbourhood.
-He was elected for Ward 2 of the Windsor city council in 1997, and was re-elected in 2000.
+Masse was elected for Ward 2 of the Windsor City Council in 1997 and was re-elected in 2000.
 In 1998, he played a prominent role in preventing a rock-crushing operation from opening in the Wellington Avenue area.

-In May 2001, the Windsor city council unanimously approved Masse's motion to prevent school boards from selling vacant property lots at the highest market value.
+In May 2001, the Windsor City Council unanimously approved Masse's motion to prevent school boards from selling vacant property lots at the highest market value.
 His purpose was to dissuade boards from closing schools, though some criticized the motion as working against taxpayer interests.
 Masse later called for a referendum on a proposed new arena project, but this was not accepted by council.

-Brian Masse has a son and daughter named Wade Masse and Alexandria Masse.
-Wade Masse was born December 8, 2003.
-Alexandria Masse was born September 26, 2000.
-He also has a wife Terry Chow.
+Masse is married to Terry Chow, with whom he has two children.